-- 21.1 List of subsidiaries (incorporated by reference to exhibit 21.1 of the Auris Medical Holding AG registration statement on Form F-1 (Registration no. 333-197105) filed with the Commission on June 27, 2014) - 23.1 Consent of Deloitte AG - 23.2 Consent of Walder Wyss, Swiss counsel of Auris Medical Holding AG (included in Exhibit 5.1) - 24.1 Powers of attorney (included on signature page to the registration statement) - Confidential treatment requested as to portions of the exhibit.
-Confidential materials omitted and filed separately with the Securities and Exchange Commission.
+- 21.1 List of subsidiaries (incorporated by reference to exhibit 21.1 of the Auris Medical Holding AG registration statement on Form F-1 (Registration no. 333-197105) filed with the Commission on June 27, 2014) - 23.1 Consent of Deloitte AG - 23.2 Consent of Walder Wyss, Swiss counsel of Auris Medical Holding AG (included in Exhibit 5.1) - 24.1 Powers of attorney - Confidential treatment requested as to portions of the exhibit.
+Confidential materials omitted and filed separately with the Securities and Exchange Commission. - Filed as part of this registration statement on Form F-1 on May 11, 2018.